When someone dies and they own real estate, the number one question we are asked is: What about timing? When can we sell the real estate?

 Question: Are any of the beneficiaries over the age of 18 either incapacitated or dependents?
 If yes, then consent will be required from their trustee.
 This may involve the Public Trustee or a Court-appointed trustee or a limited trustee appointed solely for the purpose of review and consent.
 Where the adult already has a guardian or trustee, it is a conflict of interest if that person is also a beneficiary of the estate.
 Special consideration must be given in these circumstances.
 We recommend seeking legal advice to properly address these concerns.
 In the past, we have had success dealing with these issues in a more informal manner which minimized cost and time.
 This can dispense with a formal Court application.

 Question: Will the beneficiaries consent?
 If all the beneficiaries are in agreement on the terms of the sale, then the property can be listed with a realtor before a Grant is officially obtained from the Courts.
 Often, when there are a small number of beneficiaries, they are all in agreement and there is no animosity between them, many steps towards the sale of the property can be completed including listing with a realtor and entertaining offers before a Grant is issued.
 The final sale and transfer of land cannot take place until the Grant is issued by the Court or by special Order.
-Once a Grant is obtained, then consent of the beneficiaries is required for a sale if the sale is done for distribution purposes only, unless the Will specifically exempts this consent.
+Once a Grant is obtained, then consent of the beneficiaries is no longer required for a sale.

 Question: Are there any specific directions in the Will regarding real estate?
 The Will can also dispense with the consent that is otherwise required for the sale of real estate that is done for distribution purposes only.
 Specific directions can include directions on the manner of sale or the timing of the sale.
 The Will could also grant certain people a first option to purchase the real estate.
 There can also be clauses allowing certain people to remain living in the residence for a fixed period of time or indefinitely.